WA6S7/autonomous-hockey-robot/README.md

 ---

 ## Academic Integrity
 All work is original and developed for **ARI3215 Robotics 2**.
-Standard ROS 2 and Gazebo libraries are utilized in accordance with their official documentation and licensing.
+Standard ROS 2 and Gazebo libraries are utilised in accordance with their official documentation and licensing.